MikeRogers0/MikeRogersIO/src/_posts/2020-11-11-how-to-be-serverless-on-heroku.md

 ## What options did I have?

 I've been messing around with AWS Lambda lately, which has a "Pay only when your code is running" approach.
-It's pretty decent for when you want to run tasks at sporadically.
+It's pretty decent for when you want to run tasks sporadically.
 That said, I didn't want to have to recode a big chunk of my app to work on AWS Lambda.

 After a bit of research I started thinking about using [Heroku's One-Off Dynos](https://devcenter.heroku.com/articles/one-off-dynos).
 They're prorated to the second (like AWS Lambda), but I could utilise my existing Rails codebase without to much work to start using it.
 It could also run up to 50 tasks concurrently, which gave me a lot of room to scale.